 At last, we are granted access to the property.
 After completing and signing extensive waivers, we are allowed to drive across the PVG (geothermal energy) property and other private gravel and cinder lanes to reach the farm.
 It’s been 50 weeks since the lava flow started and 63 weeks since it ended.
 The dense mass of small trees, big-leaf weeds and cane grass is astonishing and intimidating.
 If we can’t cut it back, seeds will spread and increase the dense underbrush.

 The Lava has come and gone, as it has for millions of years.
 Some folks are heading back to the mainland or Alaska after losing their homes to the will of Pele, goddess of lava.
 Many farm families shrug off the inconvenience of access roads to markets that are still blocked by lava.
-They continue planting and harvesting, bringing papayas and avocados, rambutan and coconuts to the farmer’s markets.
+They continue planting and harvesting, bringing papayas and avocados, rambutan and coconuts to the farmer’s markets or commercial merchants in Hilo.
 Everyone in the farming community hopes the local authorities will rebuild all major roads instead of routing dump-trucks, short-bed trucks and cars along narrow forest tracks better suited for bicycles and pedestrians.
 Surely, the roads will be repaired as in other disaster areas in the United States.
 Change is part of life; everyone copes.

 One friend is headed back to Europe.
 She is selling her gorgeous one acre estate with splendid house and many ornamental trees, notably a mature Bismarckia palm.

 Alas, my Bismarckia perished in 2018 because of poisoned air during the lava inundation.
-Lava didn’t smother or burn it, the noxious VOG , a by-product of the eruption, killed the palms, ornamentals and other trees.
+Lava didn’t smother or burn it, the noxious VOG , a by-product of the eruption, killed the palms, ornamentals and hundreds of other trees.

 The world’s first national rail networks were constructed in Britain, with the first inter-city line connecting the industrial midland city Manchester with the port of Liverpool in 1830.